Adoptions before 2010: applying if you're 18 or over

 Applying for adoption information if you're 18 or over

 An adopted person who is 18 years and over and their birth parents (as recorded on their original birth certificate) are the only people who have a direct entitlement to apply for identifying details and information about each other under the provisions of the NSW Adoption Act 2000 and NSW Adoption Regulation 2003.
-Other people can apply in certain circumstances however, this first requires the approval of the Secretary of Family and Community Services (FACS).
+Other people can apply in certain circumstances however, this first requires the approval of the Secretary of Communities and Justice (DCJ).

 - Adoption Information Certificate